 FAMILY VIOLENCE PREVENTION LEGAL SERVICES

-Family Violence Prevention Legal Services (FVPLS) are Aboriginal community controlled, NFP organisations providing holistic and culturally-safe frontline legal services to Aboriginal and Torres Strait Islander victims/survivors of family violence and sexual assault.
+Family Violence Prevention Legal Services (FVPLS) are Aboriginal community controlled, NFP organisations providing holistic and culturally-safe frontline legal services to victims and survivors of family violence and sexual assault who are Aboriginal and Torres Strait Islander peoples..
 FVPLS do not work with perpetrators of violence.
 FVPLS also deliver culturally — safe community legal education and early intervention/prevention activities to raise awareness of rights and reduce family violence in Aboriginal and Torres Strait Islander communities around Australia.

 The FVPLS program was established in 1999 in recognition of: